UX strategy cover

 What is UX strategy?

-A UX strategy is a detailed, long-term plan and set of guidelines that aims to combine business objectives, product goals, and user needs into a set of guidelines.
+A UX strategy is a detailed, long-term plan that combines business objectives, product goals, and user needs into a set of go-to guidelines.
+It ensures company-wide alignment, giving a clear direction to follow and keeping everyone from engineering to design focused on solving the right problems.

-For maximum effectiveness, a UX strategy should be created and put into place prior to design and development stages.
-The result is a strategy which ultimately ensures your product meets both the user’s needs and your organization’s ideal user experience and company objectives.
+For maximum effectiveness, a UX strategy should be created and put into place prior to the design and development stages.
+The result is a strategy that ultimately ensures your product meets both the user’s needs and your organization’s ideal user experience and company objectives.

 Why is UX strategy important?